For U.S. small restaurants, coronavirus impact is swift and brutal

 Restaurant visits as measured by OpenTable were down 77% year-on-year on March 16 in Washington, D.C., after the city told restaurants and bars to stop serving customers on the premises, to reduce the public’s potential exposure to the virus.

 There as elsewhere the hope is that the rise of online food ordering over recent years will soften the blow.
+Meals ordered digitally for delivery were up 16% in 2019 from the year before, while digital orders for takeout increased 33%, data analytics firm NPD Group said.

+But delivery is a tiny slice of restaurant sales in normal times, at roughly 3% of orders.
 Meals ordered digitally for delivery were up 16% in 2019 from the year before, while digital orders for takeout increased 33%, data analytics firm NPD Group said.

 But delivery is a tiny slice of restaurant sales in normal times, at roughly 3% of orders.